GoogleCloudPlatform/emblem/client-app/README.md

 - `start:build` runs your app after it has been built using the build command
 - `build` builds your app and outputs it in your `dist` directory
 - `test` runs your test suite with Web Test Runner
+- `lint` runs the eslinter for your project
-- `lint` runs the linter for your project
+- `lint:css` runs the css linter (stylelint) for your project
 - `format` fixes linting and formatting errors